mjsmith95/MCDataVis/SOS.md

 - `rank_completion_dates: list`, the completion date for each rank the student has achieved.
 - `time_spent_per_rank: list`, the time the student has spent at each rank.

-**Parameters:**
+**Constructor Parameters:**

-- `dates: list`,  a list of a lesson start dates, stored as `datetime` objects.   from this list all attributes (besides the name) can be calculated / determined , with the functions outlined in the next section.
+- `dates: list`,  a list of a lesson start dates, stored as `datetime` objects.
+From this list all attributes (besides the name) can be calculated / determined, with the functions outlined in the next section.
 - `student_name: str`, the name of the student.

 ## Functions